Open Relationships: The Do's and Don'ts of Making Them Work

 You are unfortunately likely to receive scepticism and questioning about commitment to your partner.
 Handle these comments however you wish.
 Just remember that this is YOUR relationship and YOUR happiness.
 Don't let someone else's opinion wreck that.

-Blogger supercutesecret is an established sex and relationships blogger, who studies Maths & Statistics at the University of Warwick.
+Blogger supercutesecret is an established sex and relationships blogger, who studies Maths & Statistics at the University of Warwick, and in her spare time, discusses tips and advice on relationship forums.

 You may also like: